 Dr. Pablo Rueda-Saiz

 Pablo Rueda-Saiz is a Colombian lawyer who holds an M.A. and a Ph.D. in Jurisprudence and Social Policy from the University of California, Berkeley.
 He has worked for the Office of Legal Counsel at the Presidency of Colombia, as well as at the Ministry of the Interior, the United Nations Development Program (UNDP), the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) and as a deputy judge at the Colombian Constitutional Court.
 He has taught comparative constitutional law as well as other courses on law and society at the legal studies program at U.C.
 Berkeley.
-He is currently a lecturer on Constitutional Justice at the University of Los Andes Law School, in Bogota, Colombia.
+During 2018, he was a Tinker Visiting Professor at the University of Wisconsin-Madison Law School.
 He has published both in English and in Spanish on topics related to Colombian and comparative constitutional law, as well as in law and society.

 University of Cologne